-- The waiting period to expunge an indictable conviction (and up to three disorderly persons or petty disorderly persons convictions) is reduced from six years to five years.
+- The waiting period to expunge an indictable conviction (and up to three disorderly persons or petty disorderly person convictions) is reduced from six years to five years.

-- The new law allows expungement of up to five disorderly persons or petty disorderly persons offenses if the applicant does not have any indictable convictions.
+- The new expungement law allows a clean slate of up to five disorderly persons or petty disorderly persons offenses if the applicant does not have any indictable convictions.

-- The requirement that all outstanding fines have been paid now applies to disorderly persons convictions.
+- The requirement that all outstanding fines have been paid now applies to disorderly person convictions.

 - A previous conviction will not bar the expungement of a conviction, even if the previous conviction cannot be expunged.

 The new law also immediately eliminates the $75 filing fee.